peterfarrar/principles-of-management-notes/notes_ch_11.md

 The drive to acquire goods that affect our well being.
 Addresses how we compare ourselves to others and what more we want.
 Some say we are insatiable.
 Best addressed by compensation.
 The drive to bond with individules, organizations, cultures, and more.
 Pride at being connected to something, part of something.
 Best addressed by corporate culture.
 The drive to comprehend the world around us.
 Motivated to figure things out and contributing.
 Best addressed by job design.
 The drive to defend ourselves, families, friends, etc. Defensive against external threats.
 Also, resistance to change.
-Best addressed by performance manaagement and resource allocation.
+Best addressed by performance management and resource allocation.

 Compensation and reward systems are extremely complicated.
 Compensation, total rewards, and drives are factors in creating a successsful one.